Peak Climbing Permits and Costs in Nepal

 Peak Climbing Permits And Cost In Nepal

-As per the regulation, any mountaineer or their team who wants to climb peaks in Nepal under 'Appendix 1,' should obtain a permit from Nepal Mountaineering Association.
+As per the regulation, any mountaineer or team wanting to climb the major expedition peaks needs a permit from the Department of Tourism, while the Nepal Mountaineering Association (NMA) issues permits for the 27 designated trekking peaks such as Island Peak, Mera, and Lobuche East.
 They need to send an application to climb the mountain in the form mentioned in the regulation of Appendix 2.
 If verified, the mountaineers will be granted permission for only one month but can be extended for another two weeks.

 Young Climber in island peak